lakefox/p2p-network/README.md

 HOST is the only optional parmeter it will only be used if you want to use a self hosted version of [lake.js](https://github.com/lakefox/Lake/blob/master/lake.js) it defaults to [lakefox.net](http://lakefox.net) (Recommended)

-_Note: you should only use this feature for development purposes to ensure stability_
+**You should only use this feature for development purposes to ensure stability**
 ``` shell
 $ node fox njvscb 0 8080 http://localhost:3000
 ```

 ## Connecting

+LakeFox is a platform/language indepentent framework, it communtinicates through wesockets and rns anywhere Node.Js runs.